Muyal-Jub/jub-ai/Readme.md

 - _alias_ is the name that will be assigned to the graph.
 - _token_solution_: is the unique identifier of the graph.
 If none is sent, one will be assigned automatically.
 If an ID that already exists is assigned, it will be overwritten, or the existing information will be used to compare the status of the services and the existing results.

-_Note: The use of xelhua endpoints requires, in addition to the parameters of the endpoint itself, an access token sent through the 'x-access-token' header_
+_Note: The use of jub ai endpoints requires, in addition to the parameters of the endpoint itself, an access token sent through the 'x-access-token' header_

 # Execution